What Happens If I Surrender My House in Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy will discharge any mortgage debt associated with the property.
 Specifically, you won't be responsible for any portion of the home loan when you surrender the house.

 If the bank foreclosed on the property before you filed Chapter 7 and sold it at auction for less than what you owe, you likely still owe the remaining balance, called a deficiency balance.
-(Keep in mind that some states' laws don't allow for deficiency balances.)
+(Some states' laws don't allow for deficiency balances.)
 Your mortgage lender can come after you to collect a deficiency balance, so you might face a lawsuit even after the lender foreclosed on your house.

 A Chapter 7 bankruptcy discharge will eliminate an obligation to pay back a mortgage deficiency.
 As a result, after bankruptcy, you'll be free of any mortgage-related liability.
 For more information regarding your house in bankruptcy, see Your Home in Chapter 7 Bankruptcy.